● SEO

 • Chain Redirects: Redirecting from URL A to B, then B to C. Current systems include automated chain redirect detection within platforms like Google Search Console, flagging them for optimisation.

 • Wildcard Redirects: Redirect entire directories.
-Now features in most CMS platforms, simplifying large-scale site migrations.
+Now features in many CMS platforms, simplifying bulk URL changes.

 In 2026, Australian businesses need to be particularly mindful of the Australian Consumer Law regarding clear and accurate website information.
 Broken links and incorrect redirects can lead to a poor user experience and potentially impact your brand reputation.
 Furthermore, Google’s algorithms continue to prioritise sites with a clean URL structure and effective redirect management, impacting your visibility in search results for key Australian search terms.

-Instead of navigating these technical complexities yourself, let our team at ROI.com.au handle your redirect strategy and implementation.
+Instead of navigating these technical complexities yourself, let ROI.com.au handle your SEO redirects and ensure your website remains optimised for search and user experience.
 We can take care of all this for you.

 Written by: Ewan Watt Founder & CEO – ROI Growth Agency | 1300 650 274 | Bachelor of Business in Marketing 25+ years of digital marketing experience